 5. You Can Trade and Sell the Fry

 Raising fry can be another satisfying experience, but eventually you'll have too many.
 Koi are prolific parents, producing thousands of eggs during a single mating.
 A surplus of good-looking and healthy fish could be profitable.
 Selling them is an obvious route, but don't forget trading.
 Members of koi clubs often trade fish for equipment or other things you'd normally have to buy at great expense.
 In all honesty, you won't get rich selling koi, but the odd sale or trade can be ploughed back into your hobby.

 There's nothing more fetching than vividly-coloured koi circling inside a pond.
 They can get sick or outgrow their pond, but a little preparation beforehand can prevent most negative experiences.
-Koi truly is the whole package for people loving watery pets that are gorgeous, takes food from your hand and always draw the admiration of visitors.
+Koi truly are the whole package for people loving watery pets that are gorgeous, take food from your hand and always draw the admiration of visitors.

 © 2018 Jana Louise Smit